yotamshemtov/Data_Replication/README.md

 * *Rosenbaum2001.R* and *Rosenbaum2001.Rout*: Figure 1.

 #### Monte-Carlo simulations
 All of the programs below perform the same simulation for different data generating processes (DGPs) with different parameters.
 A sample of 1,000 units is drawn from a super-population 1,000 times for each parameter combination.
 For each sample, 1,000 different treatment assignment allocations are computed and the coverage and confidence/prediction intervals are calculated for each treatment assignment.

+On our computer cluster it took 04:19:53 (4hr, 19min, and 53sec) to run the three R programs below.

 * *binary_outcome_sim.R* and *binary_outcome_sim.Rout*: Figure 3.
 * *random_coefficient_sim.R* and *random_coefficient_sim.Rout*: Figure 4.